-The Eta Aquarid meteor shower is now peaking in the wee hours before dawn.
-Its maximum is expected to come in the predawn sky on Sunday morning – May 5, 2013 – in the dark hour before astronomical twilight.
+The Eta Aquarid meteors are now peppering the sky in the wee hours before dawn, and the forecast calls for the greatest number of meteors to light up the predawn darkness over the next few days.
+Its maximum is expected to come on Tuesday morning – May 6, 2014 – in the hour before astronomical twilight.
 Don’t know when astronomical twilight begins in your sky?
 Find out with this handy custom sunrise-sunset calendar.

-Under ideal conditions, the Eta Aquarid meteor shower produces up to 20 to 40 meteors per hour – possibly more in the Southern Hemisphere.
-Luckily, the thin waning crescent moon will not seriously intrude on this year’s Eta Aquarid display.
-Although the more southerly latitudes have the better view of this shower, tropical and subtropical latitudes in the Northern Hemisphere still enjoy a decent view of the Eta Aquarids.
+Under ideal conditions, the Eta Aquarid meteor shower produces up to 20 to 40 meteors per hour – though it’s best seen in the Southern Hemisphere.
+Luckily, the waxing crescent moon will set before the peak hours of this year’s Eta Aquarid display.
+Although the more southerly latitudes have the better view of this shower, tropical and subtropical latitudes in the Northern Hemisphere may still enjoy a decent view of the annual Eta Aquarid meteors.
 North of 40o north latitude the meteors tend to be few and far between.
 But no matter where you live worldwide, the greatest number of meteors usually fall in the dark hours just before dawn.

 The point in the sky from which meteors in annual showers appear to radiate is called the meteor shower radiant.
 You don’t have to locate the radiant to watch the Eta Aquarid meteors, but people always ask about them.
 Although the Eta Aquarid meteors streak all over the sky, they appear to radiate from the Y-shaped group of stars called the Water Jar.
 The Water Jar is part of the constellation Aquarius.